It's not too early to start planning your summer camping adventures.

 - Like to travel with your pooch?
 Sherri says there’s no better dog-friendly beach than the one at Port Burwell Provincial Park.
 Read her post.

-- Lindsay fell in love with the spring sunsets at Rock Point Provincial Park.
+- Maria loves the family friendly atmosphere of Rock Point Provincial Park.
 Read her post.

 The five-month reservation window for making a reservation for an Ontario Parks camp site starts at 7:00 a.m. each day.
 For example, if you want to reserve a site for July 1st, you can reserve your site as early as 7 a.m. on March 1st.
 Reservations can be made online here or by calling the Ontario Parks Call Centre Reservation Service at 1-888-668-7275 between 7 a.m. and 9 p.m.
 For complete details on campsite reservations, click here.